Home > Library > Research Bias > Ingroup Bias

-Published by at July 4th, 2023 , Revised On August 8, 2024
+Published by at July 4th, 2023 , Revised On December 29, 2025

 What is Ingroup Bias?

-What are the Causes of Ingroup Bias?
+What Are the Causes of Ingroup Bias?

 Ingroup and outgroup biases are natural.
-Humans automatically classify and divide other people into different groups according to traits like ethnicity, nationality, or affiliation.
+Humans automatically classify and divide others into groups based on traits such as ethnicity, nationality, or affiliation.
 This process is known as social categorisation.

 This classification leads to a bias favouring the ingroup by fostering a sense of identity and belongingness to one’s own group.

 People are used to socialising according to their ingroup’s norms, values, and beliefs from a very young age.
 Respecting these standards encourages ingroup loyalty and harmony, which assist in the emergence of ingroup prejudice.
 It is the most common cause of ingroup bias.

-• Similarity and Comfort
+4. Similarity and comfort

-This resemblance and familiarity attract people to work to foster the ingroups either at school or in the office.
+This resemblance and familiarity attract people to work to foster the ingroups, either at school or in the office.

 In social identity theory, people try to preserve a positive social identity by positively distinguishing their ingroups from outgroups.
 This urge to elevate the status and value of one’s group might lead to ingroup bias.